|

 It seems that if this is true, there are only two windows open by which we can hope to see immortality.
 One would be a system of spiritualizing physical memory, or of adjusting to a life after death that would be one of awareness only, or possibly of particularizing that awareness down to mundane and personality-memories.

-Observing and tentatively accepting these ideas for the sake of planning future spiritual endeavors, we can see that wisdom, if it is at best only synaptic, cortical or molecular -- will do us no good in any future life.
+Observing and tentatively accepting these ideas for the sake of planning future spiritual endeavors, we can see that wisdom, if it is at best only synaptic, cortical or molecular—will do us no good in any future life.
 Many old systems of development aimed at the relative mind, and they now meet with little response from the public that is more aware.
 And it does not matter if those systems were involved in magic, symbolic study, ritual, prayers, or in some arcane system of concentration.
 All is lost when the brain rots, or when the memory-bearing chromosome decays and allows the DNA molecule to disperse and deteriorate.

 Man must first know that part of him which really IS, before he begins the cultivation of faculties.
 First know thyself.
 And this also implies that you must first become.
 The Albigen Papers include a system that tells you how to become.
-They do not pretend to offer any somatic advantages or improvement of physical faculties, nor do they pretend to be a spiritual placebo, nor to improve your business, nor to flatter your estimates, nor to lengthen your life -- but they do hope to use some of that brief span of time to its best advantage in finding self-definition and essence-realization.
+They do not pretend to offer any somatic advantages or improvement of physical faculties, nor do they pretend to be a spiritual placebo, nor to improve your business, nor to flatter your estimates, nor to lengthen your life—but they do hope to use some of that brief span of time to its best advantage in finding self-definition and essence-realization.

 © 1977 Richard Rose.
 All Rights Reserved.

-See Gary's Spiritual Books Worth Reading web site.
+In every dimension is a place where nothing will grow ~ See Gary's Spiritual Books Worth Reading web site. |

 Q: Do you have any special ways to remind yourself to trust?

-DEH: Yes.
+H: Yes.
 We all have our special ways.
 I remember one year at the Buddhist Society Summer School, I had a little insurance policy.
 I'd got a card with some notes on how to do my evening lecture.
 When I got to the lecture hall, I took a risk and threw the card away.
 The chairman introduced me politely, and I duly stood on my hind legs and faced the company of a hundred and twenty very earnest and learned Buddhists.
 I stood there, and nothing happened.
 I really was stuck.
 I just wasn't prepared.
 It would have been skillful, I suppose, to have at least got the first sentence ready.
 But I hadn't.
 I stood there, feeling more and more embarrassed.
 There was a bit of squirming going on, both on the platform and in the audience.
 I thought, "Really, this is the most embarrassing thing.
 Here's this chap standing on his hind legs and nothing is coming out."
 However, patience was rewarded on both sides.
 Something eventually did emerge.
 Once it started, the flow was not copious but was sufficient to get by with.

 Well, I had a friend in the audience, and she came to me afterwards and said, "Douglas, that was very good."
 I was staggered.
 I didn't mention this embarrassment, this terrible, ghastly beginning.
 I said, "What was good about it?"
 And she said, "Oh, the thing that impressed me was you standing there in silence before anything happened."